What Does It Cost to Run a Refrigerator in North Dakota?

 Refrigerator cost vs U.S. average

-At the statewide average residential rate, running a refrigerator in North Dakota costs less per month by $2.85 than the same usage pattern priced at the current U.S. average electricity rate.
+At the state average rate, a refrigerator in North Dakota costs $3.01 less a month than it would at the U.S. average rate.

 How much electricity does a refrigerator use?